Forget Doing it Well – Anything Worth Doing is Worth Doing Poorly

-The hot new twist on an old adage floating around social media unveils a powerful message.
-It flies in the face of conventional wisdom but highlights the inner truth, if something is worth doing, it is worth doing poorly.
+This hot new twist on an old adage unveils a powerful message.
+It flies in the face of conventional wisdom but highlights the inner truth: if something is worth doing, it is worth doing poorly.

 Anything Worth Doing is Worth Doing Well

-The original phrase, “Anything worth doing is worth doing well,” abounds in society.
-We hear it from parents, teachers, coaches, therapists, and everyone else seeking to inspire us.
+We’ve heard the original phrase, “Anything worth doing is worth doing well,” our entire lives.
+Our parents, teachers, coaches, therapists, and everyone else seeking to inspire us practically shouted it from the rooftops.

 Anything Worth Doing is Worth Doing Poorly